-, nor do we sell saddles made from imported materials.
+We do not sell imported saddles, nor do we sell saddles made from imported materials.
 If a product is made or assembled primarily in America, we can make sure things are done right.
 If materials are coming from somewhere else, we can't be sure.

-created equal.
-Low quality leather can be scratched and marred the first time you unpack your saddle from the box.
+All leather is not created equal.
+Low-quality leather can be scratched and marred the first time you unpack your saddle from the box.
 Leather can also be made from cows that have been frolicking around thornbushes all their lives, resulting in a hide that is veined.
 The leather of a saddle should be top-quality that is smooth, yet thick and durable.

 Vinyl can rip, tear, peel, and give under pressure.
 We don't like vinyl.
-Cordura, on the other hand, is a high quality material suitable for saddles.
-9. All hardware should be tight - shouldn't have to worry about saddle falling apart.
+Cordura, on the other hand, is a high-quality material suitable for saddles.
+Not only a quality material but extremely lightweight and easy to clean!

 We know you expect us to stand behind our products.
 We expect the same of each of our manufacturers.
 Saddles should be built to last--they're not decorations.
 And when they're made well, there's no reason not to stand behind them.
 Most of our manufacturers stand behind their products with warranties.
 We appreciate that and know you do too.